cmanv/tkstatus/README.md

 List of active desktops spectrwm style.
 A desktop is considered active if a window is opened in it.
 A star marks the selected desktop.

 ### tclmpd
 This package is used to return the currently playing song on the Music Player Daemon.
-It requires libmpdclient and corresponding header files to build.
+It requires the __libmpdclient__ package and corresponding header files to build.

 * mpd::connect(host) :
 Connects to the currently running Music Player Daemon.
 The host can be a Unix socket or a resolvable internet address.